xkondix/carRobotRaspberryPi-JAVA-PYTHON/README.md

 App to drive by phone is here https://github.com/xkondix/wifiJoyApp-JAVA.
 Firstyly you must build the robot, when robot will be complited, you should configure raspberry and install necessary libraries.
-Next turn on raspbeerry and enable script, then you can connect by your phone with raspberry, and you can drive.
+Next turn on raspbeerry and enable script "WiFi.py", then you can connect by your phone with raspberry, and you can drive.

 Photos